Azure/ARO-RP/docs/deploy-development-rp.md

    SECRET_SA_ACCOUNT_NAME=rharosecretsdev make secrets
    ```

+1. Run [msi.sh](../hack/devtools/msi.sh) to create a service principal and self-signed certificate to
+mock a cluster MSI.
+Save the output values for `Client ID`, `Base64 Encoded Certificate`, and `Tenant`.

 1. Copy, edit (if necessary) and source your environment file.
 The required
    environment variable configuration is documented immediately below: